 - Squeeze your thighs and engage the muscles in your legs.

 - Align head over your heart, your heart over your hips, and your hips over your ankles.

-- With each inhale, lengthen your spine and reach the crown of your head toward the sky.
+- Breathe deeply, and with each inhale, lengthen your spine and reach the crown of your head toward the sky.

 - With each exhale, allow your shoulders to relax away from your ears and reach your fingertips toward the ground.

 Tree pose is a great balancing and strength-building pose for seniors.
 With practice, you should see an increase in stability and muscle strength in your legs.